Last Updated on

 The Ancient Treasure

-Ancient Greek treasure or days-old poop covered in slime?
+Ancient pirate treasure or days-old poop covered in slime?
 Sometimes it’s hard to know.

 On a serious note, if your baby keeps delivering white or grey baby poop, or anything that’s chalky, call the doctor.
 It could be a sign of digestive problems.